 A Zen style Japanese restaurant, Teng Bespoke serves only vegetarian food, with 90% of their menu being vegan or customizable as such.
 Bespoke’s philosophy is simple – healthy and authentic Japanese dining the vegetarian way.
-The pocket friendly prices and the wide array of dishes make it an affordable favourite of many.
 The Radish Salad is quite refreshing while the Shitake Mushroom is a complete winner.
-The Unagi Maki (S$11) is flavoured delicately and is a good representation of what the real stuff may taste like.
+The Unagi Maki (S$16) is flavoured delicately and is a good representation of what the real stuff may taste like.
 They also serve 5 kinds of Sashimi (mock prawn, mock salmon, mock squid, mock scallop, mock tuna).
 Here are 5 vegetarian and vegan dishes at Teng Bespoke that we recommend.

 Although not a pure vegetarian Japanese restaurant, Shimbashi Soba offers a vegetarian menu, that is devoid of any dairy or eggs, and would be suitable for vegans who can consume refined sugar and rice wine.
-Read the full dining review of Shimbashi Soba’s Vegetarian Menu here.
-For appetisers (or sides), choose Vegetarian Yasai Tempura (S$11.80) & Vegetarian Avocado Salad (S$13).
-For mains, go for the Vegetarian Tofu Yasai Soba or the Vegetarian Salad Soba (S$17 each).
-For those with a sweet tooth, there are vegetarian desserts as well.
-Dig into the Matcha Mochi Kinako Sauce (Green tea flavoured jelly served with soya bean powder and brown sugar syrup, S$4.80) or the Mizu Manju (Japanese Jelly – filling may vary, S$5.80).
+Start with Vegetarian Yasai Tempura (S$11.80) & Avocado Salad.
+For mains, go for the Chikara Soba or the Vegetarian Tofu Soba & Yasai Tempura (S$20.80).
+Vegetarian desserts include Matcha Mochi (green tea flavoured jelly served with soya bean powder and brown sugar syrup) or the Mizu Manju (Japanese jelly).
 The experience of eating here is worth spending just a wee bit more.
 Read here, A Vegetarian Japanese Treat at Shimbashi Soba.

 A pure vegetarian restaurant that dishes up Japanese cuisine (apart from Western style cuisine).
 The dishes named after popular non-vegetarian counterparts are just as good, if not better, and some claim to be able turn carnivores into die-hard fans.
 Try their Unagi Maki & Avocado Maki, Tempura Udon (hot udon soup with Japanese aburaage, nameko mushroom, spinach, vegetables tempura and Japanese tsukemono) and the Vege Grill Chick’n Gyoza Bento.
 The entire menu uses the finest, freshest and organic ingredients.

 A Zen styled vegetarian restaurant, Elemen serves Japanese, Western and fusion food.
-They serve indulgent 5-Course and 8-Course Sets for S$26.80++ & S$32.80++ respectively.
+They serve indulgent 5-Course and 8-Course Sets for S$28.80++ & S$33.80++ respectively.
 There are vegan options available for both sets, though they may not be Japanese dishes.
-For the 8-Course Set, the choice includes everything on the menu, plus Apple Cider, while the 5-Course Set doesn’t include Bread and Apple Cider and offers a choice between Soups and Salads.
-The Japanese Curry Noodles with Beancurd Roll (S$ 12.80) and Tempura Tofu with Avocado Roll (S$ 15.80) are refreshingly flavourful.
+The 8-Course Set includes a Starter, Bread and choice of Salad, Soup, Main, Dessert and Drink – so basically you get to choose from the entire menu, plus Apple Cider as a palette cleaner.
+The 5-Course Set doesn’t include Bread and Apple Cider and includes only one out of Soup and Salad, but you can still choose your Main, Drink and Dessert.
+Each course has vegan options too.
 Read our complete dining review of Elemen here.